zetkin/universal-react-redux-boilerplate/README.md

 deployable JS using Babel.
 The app can be run using the bundled Docker image, or deployed to any environment that supports Node.js.

-This is the setup that we use at the Zetkin Foundation for our applications.
+This is the setup that we are transitioning our applications to at the Zetkin Foundation.